Nominal Typing Behavior

 Heterogeneous Enums

 TypeScript permits mixing string and numeric members within the same enum, known as a heterogeneous enum.
 However, this practice introduces inconsistent runtime behavior regarding reverse mapping (numeric members will reverse map, string members will not).
-While fully supported by the TypeScript compiler, heterogeneous enums are generally avoided by developers and linters as a best practice due to this structural inconsistency.Master TypeScript with Deep Grasping Methodology!Learn More
+While fully supported by the TypeScript compiler, heterogeneous enums are generally avoided by developers and linters as a best practice due to this structural inconsistency.Tired of Poor TypeScript Skills?
+Fix That With Deep Grasping!Learn More